danieluy/react-branch-provider/README.md

 ## Selectors

-Get only what you need, it's cleaner;
+Get only what you need, it's cleaner.

 ```javascript
 // components/Posts/posts.provider.js